-Afterwards, Paterson studied law under Richard Stockton, who signed the Declaration of Independence, in the city of Princeton.
+Afterward, Paterson studied law under Richard Stockton, who signed the Declaration of Independence, in the city of Princeton.
 Soon after, William Paterson began practicing law at New Bromley, in Hunterdon County.
-Afterwards, William Paterson moved to South Branch, which was in Somerset County, and then relocated near New Brunswick at Raritan estate in 1779.
+Afterward, William Paterson moved to South Branch, which was in Somerset County, and then relocated near New Brunswick at Raritan estate in 1779.

-Between 1793 and 1806, William Paterson served the United States Supreme Court as an associate Justice.
-At that time, federal judges had to ride the circuit, or travel around.
-Here William Paterson travelled with the full court to preside over many major trials.
+Between 1793 and 1806, William Paterson served the United States Supreme Court as an Associate Justice.
+At that time, federal judges had to ride the circuit or travel around.
+Here William Paterson traveled with the full court to preside over many major trials.

-In September 1806, 60 year old Paterson began travelling Ballston Spa, New York for a cure to his sickness, but he died before he could get there at his daughter’s home in Albany, New York.
+In September 1806, 60-year-old Paterson began traveling to Ballston Spa, New York for a cure to his sickness, but he died before he could get there at his daughter’s home in Albany, New York.
 William Paterson was buried in the nearby Van Rensselaer family vault, but his body was later moved to the Albany Rural Cemetery, in Menands, New York.